soulostar/sqlite-connector/README.md

 }
 ```
 All connections obtained this way will be shared if multiple threads want access to the same database concurrently.
 They will also all use the properties the connector was configured with during its construction, such as in the foreign key example above.

+Note that connection sharing only considers different requests to be accessing the same database if the paths given resolve to the same <b>absolute</b> path.
+This means `\temp\database.db` and `\temp\..\temp\database.db` are <b>not</b> considered the same database by the connector, even though their canonical paths are the same.
+For the sake of performance, no canonical path resolution is done - you must ensure the paths you pass in are the same in absolute terms.

 Occasionally, you may want to get a connection to a database without using the properties the connector was configured with.
 For example, after initially building the connector to enforce foreign key constraints, you may want to get a connection with foreign key constraints not enforced, in order to drop and recreate a table.
 To do so, call `getUnsharedConnection`:
 ```java